svt/docker-workshop/README.md

 # Docker für alle

-A workshop in several chapters, originally held by the Developer Experience team at SVT.
+**A workshop in several chapters, originally held by the Developer Experience team at SVT.**

-## Who this workshop is for

 This workshop is for anyone who wishes to learn about docker and container management beyond copying and paste:ing from a guide somewhere on the internet.
 It is divided into multiple parts, but feel free to start at any point you feel is right for you.
 Some of the practical examples may depend on information presented earlier, in these cases we have tried to link back to the relevant information.

-## What you need
+## Prerequisites

-You need a personal computer and a working Docker installation, as outlined in [the prerequisites](0-prereqs/README.md).
+You need a personal computer and a working Docker installation, as outlined in the [prerequisites chapter](0-prereqs/README.md).
 This workshop is written primarily with Mac and Linux users in mind and tested on those systems, but most things *should* work the same on Windows.

+## Where to start

+If you are unsure about your skill level, start from [the very beginning](1-basics/README.md).
+It will not take you long to work through Chapter 1 if you have some previous experience, and you may still learn something new if you're lucky!
+We hope you enjoy your new docker skills.

+Otherwise, if you feel very comfortable with the basics already, just dive in at any point that looks interesting in the overview.

-## Chapter overview
+### Chapter overview

 * [Prerequisites](0-prereqs/README.md) - contains information and links that should get you a working docker installation.